malbergo/stochastic-interpolants/README.md

 An exploratory script based on exact, analytically computed $v(x, t)$ and $s(x, t)$ for the case where $\rho_0$ and $\rho_1$ are both Gaussian mixtures can be found in `interflow/gmm.py` and `notebooks/gmm.ipynb`.

-ODE and SDE integrators (ODE based on ``torchdiffeq'', SDE hand-written), as well an interpolant class, are provided in `interflow/stochastic_interpolant.py`
+ODE and SDE integrators (ODE based on ``torchdiffeq``, SDE hand-written), as well an interpolant class, are provided in `interflow/stochastic_interpolant.py`